itsfranhere/UnionHack/README.md

 ##Francisco:

 I chose the France flag.

-I chose this flag by its simplicity, so I thought I could add something more valuable and take the most of it.
+I choose this flag because of its simplicity, and for this reason I thought it would be easier to experiment different patterns, colours or even defragmentation.

 ![image](https://github.com/itsfranhere/UnionHack/blob/master/Francisco's%20Flag/franceflag/franceflag.jpg)
 France Flag

-Thereafter, I started by doing some research about its history to know where to start and to do something more consistent and solid as well.
+For further knowledge, I started by doing some research about its historical content to know where to start investing at first place, so that I could do something more consistent and solid.

 During the entire process I did a few variations with several colours, trying to get different shapes and manipulate them as much as possible.
 Then I did some sketches until I reached the final product.